 First, international shipping.
-I have given up doing carbs internationally.
-Shipping is the main reason.
-At one time USPS worked well.
-It's low cost and ease of use was a boon, offsetting the historic quirkiness of the service.
+I have given up doing carbs internationally, and shipping is the main reason.
+Years ago, USPS worked well.
+Its low cost and ease of use was a boon, offsetting the historic quirkiness of this Federal service.
 But no more.
 I have been ripped off (literally) too many times and dealing with them is self-abuse.
-If I do any more carburetors internationally, it won't be through USPS.
+If I do any more carburetors internationally, and that is not likely, it won't be through USPS.

-Speaking of USPS, though it happens fewer than one out of every ten packages, I am amazed every time I receive carburetors from customers shipped USPS.
+Speaking of USPS, I continue to be amazed every time I receive carburetors from customers shipped USPS.
 I mean really amazed.
 The US Post Office is virtually the posterboy for bad service.
 They're inefficient, unresponsive, and expensive.
 They're so bad I use USPS only when for some reason I am forced to.
 Ever made a claim?
 Good luck!
 USPS is famous for not taking any responsibility.
 And if it is an international shipment, give it up.
 The first thing you will hear is, "Oh, you have to talk to US Customs about that."
+Hah!
 If US Customs has a customer service department, I have never been able to find it.
 USPS will even keep your money despite having returned your shipment to you, if it comes to that.
-During Covid, Australia Post refused almost every booklet I sold over there, and USPS returned (some of) the booklets, and kept (all of) my money.
-Carburetor shipments to Norway have also been returned, and again USPS kept my money and would not explain why.
+During Covid, Australia Post refused almost every booklet I sold over there, and USPS returned some of the booklets, and kept all of my money.
+Carburetor shipments to Norway have also been returned, and again USPS kept my $170 and would not explain why.
 Then there is the expense, even domestically.
 Once you exceed 5 pounds, USPS is not competitively priced, and over 10 pounds expect to pay double what FedEx charges, and that for one-tenth the service.
 Yes, double.
-It is a mystery to me that this is not more widely known.
-Never use USPS.
+And one-tenth.
+I can't fathom why this is not more widely known.
+Never use USPS for packages.

-I definately favor FedEx.
-I have observed that the media has abused FedEx lately.
-I am surprised.
+I definitely favor FedEx.
 They have been very good to me as a businessman who relies heavily on shipping.
 Once they spent a week tracking down an errant package, updating me every day, and ultimately offering me a number of options to make it easier for me to make my customer happy.
 Their pricing is good, their people are upbeat and congenial, and their website is easy to use.
 They're winners in my book.
 I use them constantly.

 DHL is pretty unique and stands out in one way: this service is very safe, very efficient and very fast.
 It is also fairly pricey.
 However, given their special international niche, probably a good value.
-But using their service is to me very clunky.
+But using this Germany-based service is to me very clunky.
 The website is the worst of any vendor I have ever used, and that is saying something.
-Because of that and the price, from occasionally using DHL I have switched over to using FedEx International when I have to ship outside the US.
-I already enjoy good domestic service from them, and their international rates are lower than DHL's.
-Fortunately, since I no longer do carburetors for overseas customers, I ship only booklets internationally now, and today international issues are few.
+Because of that and the price, though formerly occasionally using DHL I have switched over to using FedEx International when I have to ship outside the US.
+I already enjoy excellent domestic service from them, and their international rates are lower than DHL's.
+Fortunately, since I no longer do carburetors for overseas customers, I ship only booklets internationally now, though not many.
+And today, happily, international issues are few.
 I don't have time for nonsense.

-Virtually all the carbs I receive are inadequately packed.
-A few arrive miraculously, poking out of the box.
-Pack carefully, assuming the worst possible handling.
-Bubble wrap is best, surrounded by heavy crumpled paper.
-Allow a minimum of two inches and preferably three around all sides of the carburetor set.
+Eighty percent of the carbs I receive are inadequately packed.
+A few arrive miraculously, poking out of the box, loose pieces probably missing.
+You as a customer must pack carefully, assuming the worst possible handling.
+Bubble wrap wrapped around the carbs two to three times is best, then cushioned and surrounded by heavy crumpled paper.
+Allow a minimum of two inches and preferably three inches around all sides of the carburetor set.
 Do not use wood or metal boxes.
-They do not make up for poor packing.
-Foam rubber and styrofoam are deceptively incorrect packing for heavy objects.
+They do not make up for poor packing and as much damage happens from them as it does from inadequate cushioning.
+Foam rubber and styrofoam are not correct packing for heavy objects.
 Use more than one piece of packing tape.
 Line the box with pieces of cardboard for reinforcement.
+And tighten any loose screws.
+Over a long shipping distance they tend to unscrew and the part fall off inside the box.
 See my shipping tips page for more.